We occasionally recommend products we love and might be paid a share of the sale.

 The term hermie is used to indicate any cannabis plant which displays both female and male organs.
 Hermaphroditism is a natural process that sometimes occurs accidentally, even after inspecting and scrutinizing your weed plant thoroughly.

-Such hermaphrodite plants are difficult to be identified, especially during their early stage.
-This poses the biggest question: how to identify a hermaphrodite plant.
-If you too are looking for answers, you have come to the right place.
-In this post, we have discussed thoroughly the signs that help us identify a hermie plant among existing cannabis plants.
-But, before diving into the details, we would first examine the causes of hermaphroditism.
+Such hermaphrodite plants are difficult to be identified, especially during the early stage.
+If you’re wondering how to identify a hermaphrodite plant, you’ve come to the right place.
+In this post, we thoroughly discuss the signs that help identify a hermie plant and separate it from your existing cannabis plants.
+But, before diving into the details, let’s first examine the causes of hermaphroditism.

-Needless to say, hermie plants tend to produce hermie offspring.
-There are specific cannabis strains that contain hermaphroditic traits, hence, more chances of transforming into a hermaphrodite while harvesting.
-You mustn’t prefer to grow such varieties for consumption.
-Thai Sativa is one such notorious variety of cannabis that is popular for its hermaphroditic traits.
+Needless to say, hermie plants tend to produce hermie offspring, and certain cannabis strains are more likely to contain hermaphroditic traits.
+These strains are much more likely to transform into a hermaphrodite while harvesting.
+It’s best to avoid these varieties all together, especially for consumption.
+Thai Sativa is one such notorious variety of cannabis that is well known for its hermaphroditic traits.

-Marijuana plants don’t hermie under normal circumstances.
-They are extremely sensitive and when they experience external pressure and fear to die, they don’t wait for eternal pollination.
-Instead, they activate their defence mechanism, trying to protect themselves.
-We have discussed one such stress factor below which induces hermaphroditism.
+However, marijuana plants don’t hermie under normal circumstances.
+When they experience external pressure that threatens their life, they don’t wait for eternal pollination.
+Instead, they activate their defense mechanisms in an effort to protect themselves.
+Hermaphroditism is one such defense mechanism.

 Irregular Lightning Routines

-This is one of the most important environmental factors that affect hermaphroditism.
-Cannabis plants that don’t receive light every day at the same time are forced to hermie.
-Sudden light leaks are extremely harmful.
+Lighting conditions is one of the most important environmental factors that affect hermaphroditism.
+Cannabis plants that don’t receive light every day, and in the proper consistent lighting schedule, are forced to hermie.
+Sudden light leaks or extended dark periods are extremely harmful to cannabis plants.

-There are some additional stress factors you must be careful about.
-Some of them are:
+There are some additional stress factors you should be aware of and guard against: